Religious violence in Nigeria: 2000s

-The reaction to the Mohammed cartoons brought about a series of violent protests in Nigeria.
+The reaction to the 2006 Mohammed cartoons brought about a series of violent protests in Nigeria.
 Clashes between rioters and police claimed several lives, with estimates ranging from 16 to more than a hundred.
 This led to reprisal attacks in the south of the country, particularly in Onitsha.
 More than a hundred lost their lives.

 2010s–2020s

+Since 2009, the Islamist movement Boko Haram has fought an armed rebellion against the Nigerian military, sacking villages and towns and taking thousands of lives in battles and massacres against Christians, students and others deemed enemies of Islam.

+In February 2015, NBC reported that nearly 200 Christian churches were destroyed by Boko Haram.
+The report cited U.S. intelligence officers and experts who said 2 million people in northeast Nigeria, including 200,000 Christians, could be at risk of slaughter by Boko Haram.
+According to the START Global Terrorism Database (GTD), 20 assassination attempts were carried out by Boko Haram between 2013 and 2014, resulting in the deaths of approximately 78 individuals, including the Secretary of the Christian Association of Nigeria, village heads, district leaders, the leader of the opposition party, an Islamic scholar, government officials and leaders, emirs, members of the political parties All Progressives Congress (APC) and People's Democratic Party (PDP), and police officers.

 In 2018, US President Donald Trump called out the killing of Christians in Nigeria.

+ACLED noted that violence aimed at Christians "increased by 21% in 2021 compared to 2020."

-In May 2022, Deborah Yakubu, a Christian student in Sokoto, was lynched outside her university by a Muslim mob.
-Following the lynching, there was violence against other Christian sites, according to a statement released by the Catholic Diocese of Sokoto.
-"During the protest, groups of youths led by some adults in the background attacked the Holy Family Catholic Cathedral at Bello Way, destroying church glass windows, those of the Bishop Lawton Secretariat, and vandalized a community bus parked within the premises.
-St. Kevin's Catholic Church was also attacked and partly burnt; windows of the new hospital complex under construction, in the same premises, were shattered.
-The hoodlums also attacked the Bakhita Centre […], burning down a bus within the premises."
+In May 2022, according to Aid to the Church in Need (ACN) Deborah Yakubu, a Christian student in Sokoto, was lynched outside her university, allegedly by a Muslim mob.
+Following this, there was violence against other Christian sites, according to a statement released by the Catholic Diocese of Sokoto, which alleged attacks on the Catholic churches.

-In June 2022, a massacre left over 50 parishioners dead in the St. Francis Xavier Church, in Owo.
+In June 2022, according to ACN, a massacre left over 50 parishioners dead in the St. Francis Xavier Church, in Owo.
 Responsibility for the attack was unclear, but the Government blamed ISWAP, whereas many locals blamed Fulani herdsmen.

-Besides issues with terrorist groups Boko Haram and ISWAP, Christians also complain of persecution by Fulani herdsmen, who are mostly Muslim, and who have terrorised mostly Christian farmers in the Middle Belt.
+Besides issues with terrorist groups Boko Haram and ISWAP, Christians also complain of persecution by Fulani herdsmen, who are mostly Muslim, and who have attacked mostly Christian farmers in the Middle Belt.
 Christian clergy and faithful have also been targeted in cases of kidnapping by armed gangs seeking ransoms.
 In a speech in the European Parliament, in October 2022, bishop Wilfred Chikpa Anagbe, of the Roman Catholic Diocese of Makurdi, compared the situation of Christians in his country to "nothing short of a Jihad clothed in many names: terrorism, kidnappings, killer herdsmen, banditry, other militia groups" and called on the international community to abandon what he termed a "conspiracy of silence" on the subject.